Yuhan-zhu123/blog_site/README.md

-# Group10-Project
+# Blog site

-This program uses Express and MongoDB to build a site that users can create and modify their blogs
+This program uses Express and MongoDB to build a site for users to create, delete and modify blogs

 # Requirements

 * Node.js
-* An Atlas MongoDB account
+* Mongo database

 # Common setup